 Waterfall Chart Basics

-A waterfall chart has 5 main sections:
+A waterfall chart mainly consists of 5 sections:

 - Plot Area: This is where the graphic representation takes place.
 A waterfall chart visualizes values as columns.
 Each column starts where previous column ends.

 - Chart Title: The title of the chart.

 - Vertical Axis: The axis representing the measured values, also known as the y-axis.